 Family tax credits are also projected to increase two-fold with larger refundable portions benefiting lower-income families.
 For those sending their kids to private schools, the use of the 529 college savings plans will include K-12 private school tuition.
-Itemized deductions are limited such as medical expenses deductions threshold down to 7.5% of income from 10% of adjusted gross income and 20% deduction of pass through income starting at $315,000 for couples.
+Itemized deductions are limited such as medical expenses deductions threshold down to 7.5% of income from 10% of adjusted gross income and 20% deduction of pass-through income starting at $315,000 for couples.

 Impact on Real Estate

-With respect to real estate, the bill will lower the threshold for mortgage interest deduction.
+With respect to real estate, the bill will lower the threshold for the mortgage interest deduction.
 People who are looking to buy new homes are only going to get up to $750,000 in deductions on their mortgage debt, down from the current cap of $1 million.
-This means that it will be harder for prospective homebuyers to find a house in areas that are more expensive such as New York or New Jersey because of a lower deduction limit.
+This means that it will be harder for prospective homebuyers to find a house in more expensive areas, such as New York or New Jersey because of a lower deduction limit.

 Moody’s chief economist Mark Zandi predicts that nationwide housing prices will be 4% less in 2019 had the tax bill not gone into effect.
 According to NPR, homeowners will probably see a drop in property prices value.

 For seniors who might decide to avail of reverse mortgages to see them through retirement, applying for this type of loan will become costlier once the tax law takes effect.
-Not only will it be more expensive to borrow, the limit of home equity loans will also be lower from the current average of 64% to around 58% according to the Wall Street Journal.
+Not only will it be more expensive to borrow, the limit of home equity loans will also be lower from the current average of 64% to around 58%, according to the Wall Street Journal.

-Residents of high-tax states, their taxes could be significantly higher come April.
-There is positive news though for home sellers; they can exclude up to $500,000 on capital gains provided they lived in their primary house for at least 2 of the last 5 years.
+Residents of high-tax states’ taxes could be significantly higher come April.
+There is positive news for home sellers; they can exclude up to $500,000 on capital gains provided they lived in their primary house for at least 2 of the last 5 years.